CATIA-Systems/FMIKit-Simulink/docs/fmu_export.md

 - On Windows, the package supports Visual Studio 2008 (9.0) and later compilers as supported with the respective MATLAB releases.

 - On Linux, the package should support the versions of gcc supported with the respective MATLAB releases.
-The object files shipped in the package have all been compiled using gcc 4.5.4

 - The FMU is compiled with dynamic loading of the C run-time on Windows.
 This may require installation of corresponding Visual Studio redistributables on the target platform.